sdothum/dotfiles/cirrus/wm/man/sirocco.1.md

 * `window stack cycle` [<winid>]:
 	Focus and raise the selected window if it is not already the topmost member of its canonical stack.
 If it is topmost, focus and raise the bottommost member.
+	This physical-order rotation is preserved when all members share one effective stacking band.
+Across different bands, select the least recently focused overlapping member other than the reference, so repeated cycles visit every member even when it cannot rise above another band.
+Focus raises the target only within its effective band (including temporary zoom/fullscreen priority);
+	persistent layers are unchanged.
 A single-member stack is left unchanged.

 Information about the current state of cirrus is available through X properties of the root window.
 Example: